-While the story of queer and LGBT characters in comic books is still relatively recent - at least openly - many of the characters that have come to define the queer experience in comics have roots much older than that.
+While the story of queer and LGBT characters in comic books is still relatively recent - at least openly - many of the characters that have come to define the queer experience in comic books have roots much older than that.

 In this list, we'll explore the characters that are most emblematic of the queer presence in comic books.

 Loki2 of 12Being magical in nature has lent Loki the ability to take on many different forms and in those forms display many different forms of attraction.
 As Loki put it in Young Avengers, Asgardian culture doesn’t share human concepts of sexuality and sexual identity.
 Character regularly switch pronouns when referring to Loki based on his appearance and Odin calls him as his “child who is both [male and female]” indicating an acceptance of Loki’s bigender nature.
 Additionally, writer Al Ewing confirmed that “Loki is bi[sexual]” ahead of 2014’s Loki: Agents of Asgard.
 While Loki has been a longtime villain and codifying villains as queer is overtly problematic, the character’s recent hero turns have made him one of comic books' most popular and identifiable queer heroes.

 Northstar3 of 12Jean-Paul Beaubier debuted in 1979 at a time when both the Comics Code Authority and Marvel’s Editor-in-Chief Jim Shooter were opposed to openly-gay characters, according to author Shirrel Rhoades in 2008's A Complete History of American Comic Books.
 Creator John Byrne has explained that Northstar was written as gay from the get-go, "even if I would never be allowed to say it in so many words in the comics themselves."